Fishing Boats 'Going Dark' Raise Suspicion Of Illegal Catches, Report Says

 AIS has been around for about 20 years and is designed to give valuable information about a vessel — including its type and size, location, course and speed — to other vessels to help avoid collisions at sea.
 The International Maritime Organization requires all commercial vessels in international waters larger than 65 feet to have the system aboard.

 Even so, when it comes to transmitting AIS, there are exceptions.
 Among them, AIS can be switched off at a captain's discretion for security reasons, such as when transiting an area where piracy is a concern.
-Loopholes such as these, Oceania says, can be exploited by unscrupulous fishing vessels to move in and out of no-take areas undetected.
+Loopholes such as these, Oceana says, can be exploited by unscrupulous fishing vessels to move in and out of no-take areas undetected.

 Sifting through millions of incidents of vessels "going dark" — many presumably for legitimate reasons — the report details four cases that the authors believe are particularly suspicious: